en

 Even if other people say otherwise, Nagoya is not boring at all, right?

 Stay tuned to what it’s coming up.
-Meanwhile you can leave us a message or ask us anything you want to know.
+Meanwhile feel free to leave us a message or ask us anything you want to know.

 More about nightlife in Nagoya here!